 Use AlaskaAir.com to search for award availability on any of the routes above.

 Once you find award space, there are a few ways to book Emirates first class – including using Emirates’ own Skywards Miles or even Japan Airlines Mileage Bank.
-But if you have Alaska Airlines Mileage Plan miles, it is absolutely the best option.
+For years, using Alaska Airlines Mileage Plan has been the most cost-effective option.
+But that has changed.

-After searching the Alaska Airlines website and finding Emirates first class award availability, I was able to book my flight for 150,000 Alaska Airlines miles and $19.50 of taxes and fees – a much better deal than booking with Emirates Skywards miles, if you ask me.
+But in my case, I booked with a stash of Alaska miles.
+After searching the Alaska Airlines website and finding Emirates first class award availability, I was able to book my flight for 150,000 Alaska Airlines miles and $19.50 of taxes and fees.

 On the day I booked my flight, the cash price was almost $16,000 for the same one-way flight.
 Needless to say, I was pleased with this redemption of my Alaska Airlines miles.